-Radiation Exposure Statement
+Radiation Exposure Statement:

 This equipment complies with IC radiation exposure limits set forth for an uncontrolled environment.
-This equipment should be installed and operated with a minimum distance of 20cm between the radiator and your body.
-To reduce potential radio interference to other users, the antenna type and its gain should be so chosen that the equivalent isotropically radiated power (e.i.r.p) is not more than that permitted for successful communication.
+This equipment should be installed and operated with minimum distance 20cm between the radiator & your body.

 This device has been designed to operate with an antenna having a maximum gain of 2 dB.
-An antenna with a higher gain is strictly prohibited per regulations of Industry Canada.
-The required antenna impedance is 50 Ohms.
+Antenna having a higher gain is strictly prohibited per regulations of Industry Canada.
+The required antenna impedance is 50 ohms.